cherishmaredrowthu/ExcessFoodDonationManagement/README.md

 A comprehensive MERN stack application that connects food donors (restaurants, hotels, event organizers) with receivers (NGOs, charities, organizations) to reduce food waste in the hospitality industry.

+> **Note:** This project is not accessible via cloud-based Git interfaces (like GitHub Codespaces) due to certain limitations.
+> You can view the live deployed version here: [Live on Vercel](https://donate-food-63ja.vercel.app/)

 ## 🌟 Features

 ### For Donors